-Menu Choice Description Select All Selects all cells (aka rows and columns) in the grid Select Row Selects all cells in the row Copy Selection Copy all selected cells onto the system clipboard Copy Selection (With Column Header) Copy all selected cells including column header onto the system clipboard Export Launch the export dialog Export Selection Export the selection using the standard export feature Fit Column Widths Automatically fit all column widths according to the widest cell value Default Column Widths Set the column width equally for all columns Find Launch the find dialog Show Row in Form Displays all data for the selected row in a form.
+Menu Choice Description Select All Selects all cells (aka rows and columns) in the grid Select Row Selects all cells in the row Copy Selection Copy all selected cells onto the system clipboard Copy Selection (With Column Header) Copy all selected cells including column header onto the system clipboard Export Launch the export dialog Export Selection Export the selection using the standard export feature Fit Column Widths Automatically fit all column widths according to the widest cell value Default Column Widths Set the column width equally for all columns Find Launch the find dialog Browse Row in Form Displays all data for the selected row in a form.
 Note: this is just a read only form as editing is not allowed.
 Describe Data Show detailed information about the columns in the grid Calculate Selection Displays some metrics about the current selection.
 This is especially useful for numeric fields.
 Read more in Calculate Selection below.
 Show/Hide Quick Filter Displays or hides the quick filter pane.
 Read more about Quick Filters in the SQL Commander document.
-Column Visibility Displays the column visibility menu.
+Set Quick Filter for Selection Sets the selected value as the current quick filter Column Visibility Displays the column visibility menu.
 Use this to control what columns should be displayed in the grid.
 Read more in Column Visibility below.